 - Prescribed medications (anesthesia, antibiotics, anti-nausea)

-Your tubal reversal operation will take place in either an outpatient surgical facility or hospital setting.
-Most women will require a brief stay in the recovery area and she can check out the same day.
+Your tubal reversal operation will occur in an outpatient surgical facility or hospital setting.
+Most women will require a brief stay in the recovery area, and they can check out the same day.
 However, complications that require an overnight hospital stay could add significant charges to your bill.

-Every surgery entails an element of risk that could lead to an overnight stay.
+Every surgery entails risks that could lead to an overnight stay.

 - Damage to nearby organs

 The IRS can also influence how much it costs to untie your tubes because your reversal surgery is tax-deductible.
 Three tax-saving vehicles could reduce your expenditure immensely or not at all.

 Flexible Spending Account

 Using a Flexible Spending Account (FSA) to pay your tubal ligation reversal expenses could cut costs while providing a hidden benefit you probably never considered.

 Guaranteed financing for tubal reversal is viable when using your FSA to pay for the surgery.
 Schedule the procedure at the beginning of the plan year, and your employer must reimburse the qualifying expense immediately.
 You have up to 12 months to repay the interest-free loan using pre-taxed payroll contributions.

 Using an FSA to pay for tubal ligation reversal can cut expenditures by almost 30% for the average couple (22% federal and 7.65% FICA) with no spending threshold to meet first.
 However, the contribution limits cap the potential savings.